otrl/.github/pull_request_template.md

 E.g.: the root cause of the bug that this PR aims to fix

 ### What's been done
-A brief description of the solution, in terms of code changes.
+- [ ] A brief description of the solution, in terms of code changes

-### To do
-- [ ] Checklist of remaining tasks before this PR can be considered "complete"
+- [ ] A brief description of the remaining tasks before this PR can be considered "complete"

 ### Test
 Test scenarios + relative evidence.